Abercrombie & Fitch: Abercrombie Kids shop on Savile Row

-In 2012, the company announced plans that it would open its Abercrombie Kids shop at No. 3 on Savile Row, next door to Gieves & Hawkes.
-The plans drew criticism and opposition from the tailors of the Row, who were already unhappy about the presence of its main store on Burlington Gardens at the end of the Row to begin with.
+In 2012, the company announced plans to open an Abercrombie Kids store at No. 3 on Savile Row, next door to Gieves & Hawkes.
+The plans drew widespread criticism and opposition from the tailors of the Row, who were already unhappy about the presence of the company's main store on Burlington Gardens at the end of the Row.
 This eventually led to a protest organized by The Chap magazine on April 23, 2012.
 During the consultation period, objections were lodged to Westminster City Council and in February 2013 the Council rejected many of the company's proposals for the store, and branded the entire plans "utterly unacceptable."
-A&F appealed, managed to overcome the obstacles and opened the store in September 2014.
+A&F appealed, won, and opened the store in September 2014.
 The following year, the company was subject to nearly £16,000 in fines and legal costs when it was ruled that changes it had made in the Grade II-listed building were illegal.